 5. Affiliate scholarships

-List of Fully Funded Canada Scholarship for International Students
+List of Fully Funded Canada Scholarships for International Students

 A lot of scholarship programs have been put in place by Canadian institutes so that it is easier for students to be able to study in Canada.
 These programs aim to attract more and more international students to continue their studies after secondary school in Canada.